Brownfields Assessments Project

 How can I join efforts to clean up trash on the freeways?

-Jamie Cotton asked about 2 years ago
+Jamie Cotton asked over 2 years ago

 Thank you for your interest joining the City of Vancouver to pick up litter on select WSDOT on and off-ramps in Vancouver.
 You can learn more about our Litter Stewards program here: Litter Removal | City of Vancouver, Washington, USA.
 To sign up to volunteer, fill out the application form here: Ongoing Litter Steward Volunteer Application (volgistics.com).
 This is the first step to begin and get you trained and equipped as a Litter Steward Volunteer to be able to join our team in litter cleanups throughout the city as well as participate in supervised cleanup events to remove litter along WSDOT on and off-ramps.
 WSDOT litter cleanup activities happen two Saturdays per month in 2022 thru June 2023 and training and registration are required prior to participating.